 "Nah, it's just the one word," Al honestly answered.
 "What's it mean?"

-Teddy was relieved that Al and Rose tended to enjoy learning new words.
+Teddy was relieved Al and Rose tended to enjoy learning new words.
 They enjoyed learning almost anything.
 "Declining is almost the same as refusing.
 Basically, it's saying 'no, thank you.'"

 Teddy allowed Al to witness his chuckle this time.
 "You could, but I don't think that'll stop her."